Festival FAQs

 - A woman’s perspective is too rarely seen in film.
 An art form that teaches, informs, inspires, and motivates, is missing an essential perspective on humanity when women’s voices are not heard.
 This problem exists internationally, but especially in Hollywood.

-- Numerous studies now document the persistent, ongoing failure of Hollywood studios to fund and support the work of women directors.
+- Numerous studies document the persistent, ongoing failure of Hollywood studios to fund and support the work of women directors.
+In 2024, women accounted for only 16% of directors working on the top 250 films and only 11% on the top 100 films.

 - Stories of sexual harassment and sexual violence against women in the entertainment business frequently point to one principal factor driving this bullying, and predatory behavior toward women: the lack of women in decision-making roles.